You might not believe it, but I’ve been to Jay Leno’s garage. It’s beautiful, classic cars as far as the eye can see.

 How to Reverse Engineer a Part Using Scan-to-CAD Technology

-Your first step is to scan the part.
-The 3D scanner will take measurements of the part in the form of a point cloud.
+The first step in a reverse engineering workflow is to accurately capture the dimensions of the part you’d like to recreate.
+This can painstakingly be done manually, but for many parts that is not practical.
+Thankfully, 3D scanners automate this work and are available at a number of price points.
+The 3D scanner will take measurements of the part as it forms a point cloud.
 You can think of a point cloud as a series of dots on a Cartesian plane.
 The scanner's software will then transfer the point cloud into an STL file.

-To transform the STL file into a watertight 3D model, engineers can use CAD software like ANSYS Discovery SpaceClaim.
+To transform the STL file into a watertight 3D model, engineers can use CAD software like Ansys SpaceClaim.

 Bad scan data is common in the engineering world, so it’s best to have access to tools that can accommodate incomplete information in the STL file.
 SpaceClaim has STL repair tools that can fill in patches, holes and missing faces.
 It can then blend these additions into the remaining geometry.
 This is useful for recreating a symmetrical part when you only have half of the original, or filling in the missing teeth of a gear, for example.
 If the original part is deformed, you can use SpaceClaim to digitally repair it back to its original shape.
 Get a free trial of SpaceClaim to check it out.